MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-ios-swift-applications/index.md

 ## Overview
 MobileFirst applications can access resources using the `WLResourceRequest` REST API.
 The REST API works with all adapters and external resources.

-To create and configure an iOS native project, first follow the [Adding the MobileFirst Platform Foundation SDK to iOS Applications](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications) tutorial.
+Prerequisite: Ensure you have [added the MobileFirst Platform SDK](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications) to your Native iOS project.

 ## WLResourceRequest
 The `WLResourceRequest` class handles resource requests to adapters or external resources.